ORGANIC CHEMISTRY II

 Learning Achievements (Dublin Descriptors)

-D1 - KNOWLEDGE AND UNDERSTANDING
+- D1 - KNOWLEDGE AND UNDERSTANDING SKILLS.

-D2 - APPLYING KNOWLEDGE AND UNDERSTANDING
+- D2 - ABILITY TO APPLY KNOWLEDGE AND UNDERSTANDING.

 2) classify organic transformations on the basis of the interactions between the different functional groups present in an organic molecule;